BalasuryaMCA2023/Redeem-Pacman/README.md

 step-4:create box using <style> type the height and width to create the rectangle box css (or) style tag in html file

-step-5:open the script tag (or) create sprate .js file
+step-5:open the script tag (or) create separate .js file

-ex-<script src="pacman.js"></script>

-step-6:create a variable just like that

-ex-// Pac-Man's current position

-let pacmanX = 100; let pacmanY = 100;

-// Speed of Pac-Man let pacmanSpeed = 10;

-step-7 create the function mov the img (see that my above progarm file ex-open the index file)

-step-8:poc-man prograam is running successfully
+step-6:poc-man prograam is running successfully

 https://github.com/BalasuryaMCA2023/Redeem-Pacmen/assets/139736173/6308a530-1f55-4b80-b5ca-7acbe3759a6a